godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 > ...

 After some research:
 CDH5 is shipped with Hive 0.12 an upgrade from Hive 0.10 (CDH4).
 For this update the database-schema should be updated.
-We expect that the update script did not run, because the wizard did not complete.
-We had to run scripts manually on the database used by the HiveMetastore.
+We suspected that the update script did not run, because the wizard did not complete.
+But where should we run what?

 Where is the MetaStore database?